 Population Aging, Implications for Asset Values, and Impact for Pension Plans: An International Study

-The Society of Actuaries is pleased to make available preliminary material for a research project investigating Population Aging and its impact on pension plans.
-The project is being conducted by a research team from the University of Waterloo and the University of Kent: Doug Andrews (lead), Steve Bonnar, Lori Curtis, Miguel Leon-Ledesma, Jaideep Oberoi, Kathleen Rybczynski, Pradip Tapadar, and Mark Zhou.
+The Society of Actuaries is pleased to make available material for a multi-phased research effort investigating Population Aging and its impact on pension plans.
+The work is being conducted by a research team from the University of Waterloo and the University of Kent: Doug Andrews (lead), Steve Bonnar, Lori Curtis, Miguel Leon-Ledesma, Jaideep Oberoi, Kathleen Rybczynski, Pradip Tapadar, and Mark Zhou.

 The researchers are looking at the use of an overlapping generations (OLG) model to model the impact of population structure on returns across asset classes.
-As preliminary work, they have prepared several items:
+Several items are available:

 - Phase 1: A comprehensive literature inventory and review summary providing background regarding overlapping generations (OLG) models